microsoft/WebTemplateStudio/docs/faq.md

    If you are not familiar with React-Redux.
 We suggest familarizing yourself with it before contributing to the wizard.
    To add a card for a service, you need to define that option in azureServiceOptions.
 We suggest you use the wizard a few times in the dev environment to understand the workflow of adding a service in the wizard.

-   The high level description is the objects in azureServiceOptions get mapped to the Card component.
+   At a high level is the objects in azureServiceOptions get mapped to the Card component.
 The mapping takes place in AzureSubscriptions container.
 We recommend you add a details page to every service since our target audience includes beginner developers.